Recently, I attended a lecture and the woman who sat in front of me took countless selfies of herself throughout the talk.

 This woman had no shame.
 None!

-I’m not saying that this woman was a narcissist because I’m not qualified to diagnose, but I’d say it was a safe bet.
+I’m not qualified to diagnose, but I’d say it was a safe bet to label her a narcissist.
 Anyone who could stare at herself for that long, preening and posing, so completely self-absorbed, has got to be one.

-I’m also not saying that just because someone takes selfies and posts regularly on social media they are a narcissist, I’m just saying they can be.
+People who take selfies and posts regularly on social media are not absolutely narcissists, but they can be.
 You can tell by content who is and who isn’t.

 The word narcissist comes from the Greek myth of Narcissus, who was known for his beauty.
 He was in love with himself and broke the hearts of many lovers.
 The gods, wanting to punish him, lured him to a pool where he fell in love with his own reflection.
 When he realized he couldn’t embrace the object of his desire, he killed himself.

 Seriously, there are grave consequences for narcissistic behavior.